-- Check that the battery selection switch is in the OFF position. - Check that the battery is secure and that the battery box door is securely fastened. - Ensure that the fridge is set to 12V operation and the door lock is set.
-(Please note that the electrical relays will allow the fridge to run on the vehicle battery when the engine is running.) - Remove any external fresh water connections, coil and store in a secure place. - Make sure any heavy articles are stored in accordance with the loading advice on P3-2. - Ensure tables are in their specified storage compartments. - Lock the motorhome's exterior door (remember to remove the keys). - Check your external rear view mirrors and adjust if necessary. - Check that the wheel nuts are secure and that the tyre pressures are correct. - Ensure, if required that your fresh water tank is full and your waste water tank is empty. - Ensure that the toilet flush tank only contains a small amount of water (1-2 litres) in order to minimise the risk of leaks or spillage whilst the vehicle is in motion - Check underneath the vehicle for any stray items.

-Safely store your levelling blocks away in an appropriate place.
+- Check that the battery is secure and that the battery box door is securely fastened. - Ensure that the fridge is set to 12V operation and the door lock is set.
+(Please note that the electrical relays will allow the fridge to run on the vehicle battery when the engine is running.) - Remove any external fresh water connections, coil and store in a secure place. - Make sure any heavy articles are stored in accordance with the loading procedure. - Ensure tables are in their specified storage compartments. - Lock the motorhome's exterior door (remember to remove the keys). - Check your external rear view mirrors and adjust if necessary. - Check that the wheel nuts are secure and that the tyre pressures are correct. - Ensure, if required that your fresh water tank is full and your waste water tank is empty. - Ensure that the toilet flush tank only contains a small amount of water (1-2 litres) in order to minimise the risk of leaks or spillage whilst the vehicle is in motion. - Check underneath the vehicle for any stray items. - Safely store your levelling blocks away in an appropriate place.

-When travelling it is extremely important for you and your passenger's safety to store any table be it freestanding or fixed to the wall.
-All tables have dedicated storage compartments.
+When travelling it is extremely important for you and your traveller's safety to store any table be it freestanding or fixed to the wall into its dedicated storage compartment.